Montessori at home with a baby can be a wonderful way to promote independence and exploration in your little one. Here are a few tips to get started:

 6 months old

 I found that six months was a good time to introduce themed treasure baskets.
-Replica animals are great for babies to play with, because they have many intricate details they love to investigate and poke with their little fingers.
-At this stage the baby tends to spend time sitting up, which gives him or her whole new perspective of the surrounding world.
+Replica animals are great for babies to play with because they have many intricate details they love to investigate and poke with their little fingers.
+At this stage, the baby tends to spend time sitting up, which gives him or her a whole new perspective of the surrounding world.

-There are many gorgeous books to choose from that suit perfectly in Montessori playroom at this age, for example..
+There are many gorgeous books to choose from that suit perfectly a Montessori playroom at this age, for example.

-Outdoor natural experiences are going to benefit child at any age.
-Being in nature is a single best gift you can give your little one, it provides a wide variety of sensory experiences.
+Outdoor natural experiences are going to benefit children at any age.
+Being in nature is the single best gift you can give your little one, it provides a wide variety of sensory experiences.

-Here is a very interesting advice from Isabel – a member of the group – who shares her knowledge and experience raising baby in multilingual environment.
+Here is a very interesting piece of advice from Isabel – a group member – who shares her knowledge and experience raising a baby in a multilingual environment.
 Check out her blog packed with great information and inspiration – Uno Zwei Tutu.

 ” My husband always speaks German and English with our daughter while I speak Spanish and English.
-Something I think helped a lot was introducing sign language since she was a baby.
-We would use the same sign in the three languages and I think it help her to make a relationship between the three languages from a very young age.
+I think introducing sign language helped a lot since she was a baby.
+We would use the same sign in the three languages and I think it helps her to make a relationship between the three languages from a very young age.
 At only 2 years old she makes 3-5 word phrases in the 3 languages and she still signs”.

 And one more great tip from Maryam:

+- The trouble with talking toys.
 “That’s bad because the best way a toy can promote language in infants and toddlers is by stimulating interaction between parent and child.
 There’s simply no evidence that a young child can learn language directly from a toy.
 It isn’t responsive enough.
 It isn’t social”.
+Continue reading here.